kadena-io/pact/docs/en/pact-reference.md

 when the right is in effect (ie it doesn't "bleed" into the outer calling environment).
 However, it also can improve efficiency.

-For example, rotating the user keyset also requires checking the keyset first.
-We can rename the capability USER_KEYSET to indicate its more general utility, and use it for both debit and rotate:
+To illustrate, let's specify an operation to rotate the user's keyset, which like debit requires enforcing the user keyset first.
+Since checking the user keyset is now a more general capability, we rename it USER_KEYSET, and use it for both debit and rotate:

 ```lisp
 (defcap USER_KEYSET (user)